Index

 - The age structure of the population differs across Hull with Kingswood, Marfleet and Orchard Park having the highest percentage of children aged 0-9 years, University, Orchard Park and North Carr having the highest percentages aged 10-19 years.
 Kingswood, Central and Newington & Gipsyville have the highest percentages aged 20-29 and 30-39 years, and Kingswood, Avenue and Central have the highest percentages aged 40-49 years.
 Holderness, Boothferry and Drypool have the highest percentages aged 50-59 years, and Sutton, Ings and Bricknell have the highest percentages aged 60-69 years.
 Pickering, Sutton and West Carr have the highest percentages aged 70-79 years, Pickering, Ings and Sutton have the highest percentages aged 80-89 years, and Bricknell, Ings and Pickering have the highest percentages aged 90+ years.

-- Based on the GP registration file, 289,528 people lived in Hull which is considerably higher (by over 20,000 people) than the resident population estimate from the 2021 Census.
+- Based on the GP registration file, 292,771 people lived in Hull which is considerably higher (by almost 21,000 people) than the resident population estimated mid-year 2023.
 Both estimates are subject to incorrect assumptions or errors, but it is likely that the GP registration file overestimates the population.
 It is also possible that the Census and the annual mid-year estimates from the Office of National Statistics slightly underestimates the resident population.

-- When delivering care through primary care, the differences in the populations need to be considered as just under one in every 12 patients registered with Hull GPs live in East Riding of Yorkshire (or 8.4% of all patients overall), although this varies dramatically Hull’s 29 GP practices (from just above zero to around half of patients).
+- When delivering care through primary care, the differences in the populations need to be considered as just under one in every 12 patients registered with Hull GPs live in East Riding of Yorkshire (just over 25,000 patients in total and 8.0% of all patients registered with Hull GPs), although the percentages of East Riding of Yorkshire residents varies dramatically across Hull’s 28 GP practices (from just above zero to more than half of all registered patients).

 The Population Affected – Why is it Important?